grandma-collaboration/grandma-cookbook/doc2/FA_Checklist.md

 - Activate your notifications to receive slack alerts for your team channel, `#observations`, and `#shifters`.
 - Make sure you are recieving emails from SkyPortal and emails from the GCN Circulars
 - Make sure to respond to any messages sent by your Weekly Coordinator (WC) and get their feedback.
+- Start early and communicate with your team mates regarding current observations or pending data.

 ### 10.2.2 At the Start of Your Shift
 - Check the status of [LVK](https://online.igwn.org/grafana/public-dashboards/1a0efabe65384a7287abfcc1996e4c4d?orgld=1&refresh=5s&orgId=1).
 Are all instruments in operation?